Annual Report

 Engaged Neighborhoods

-Our Engaged Neighborhoods — collaborative groups of parents and community organizations focused on early childhood — have continued connecting and empowering families, and have created Impact Plans to document their dreams for the next three years of partnership with First 5 OC.
+Our four Engaged Neighborhoods — collaborative groups of parents and community organizations focused on early childhood — have continued connecting and empowering families.
+This year each Engaged Neighborhood created an Impact Plan to document their dreams for the next three years of partnership with First 5 OC.

 Here are some of the ways these groups found success this year: